OpenZWave/open-zwave/website/KB/ConfigError.md

 #### MessageID 11, 12

 This message indicates that a attempt to open a Configuration or State File failed at the specified location.
 OpenZWave will typically retry a few different paths (System Path, Local Path and application defined paths) before giving up.
-If you recieve MessageID 12, it indicates that OpenZWave could not find the file, and has given up, and thus you should ensure that the files specified in the message are located in one of the paths attempted.
+If you receive MessageID 12, it indicates that OpenZWave could not find the file, and has given up, and thus you should ensure that the files specified in the message are located in one of the paths attempted.

 #### MessageID 36, 38, 39, 40, 73